Black Kind

 In the video Will Smith walked over to Chris Rock in a room full of people and struck him.

-I was 100% sure that if only a Hollywood celebrity would doing it instead of me, it would reach more people and people would start doing it.
+I was 100% convinced that if a Hollywood celebrity took part in it instead of me, it would have a greater impact and encourage more people to participate.

 It will not be Will Smith.